Umbra999/VRC-UdonBlocker/README.md

 This tool gets improved over time to fully eliminate the United Moderation tools.
 Normal players should not have the power to do such strong moderations in a lot of big worlds just because they dont like someone.
 United Moderation itself can not patch this tool up, if they get rid of the lists or replace them i will also replace them or put a alternate way in to fully block udon moderation.

 Proof of working: https://cdn.discordapp.com/attachments/855072998796296212/1112797074245832805/image.png

+For Azuki: Yo Azuki, you know automod is against TOS, you are not allowed to have a Ban and Mute list at all.
+You NEED to do moderate on your own and only per instance.
+I reported you for this with proof so enjoy your Ban :)